-HOT is a charity and a company limited by guarantee.
-Individuals or organisations based in Calderdale can become a member of the Trust and information about membership can be found here.
-Our trustees are drawn from our membership and ensure we stay true to our charitable objectives.
-They also act as directors of the company.
-Our trustees live and/or work in the local community that we serve, and include those who currently use or have used HOTs services in the past.
+Our trustees ensure we stay true to our charitable objectives and also act as directors of the company.
+They live and/or work in the local community that we serve, and include those who currently use or have used HOTs services in the past.
 For more information about becoming a trustee contact Alison Haskins at email@example.com.

 You can find all governance information, including our Memorandum and Articles of Association and Annual Reports on the Charity Commission website.

-HOT is sole shareholder in two trading subsidiary companies (Elsie Whiteley Innovation Centre Ltd and Hanson Lane Enterprise Centre Ltd) which run our two business centres.
-The directors have commercial skills related to managed workspace and building management/development.
-You can find the information for each of these companies on the Companies House website here for Elsie Whiteley Innovation Centre and here for Hanson Lane Enterprise Centre.
+HOT is sole shareholder in a trading subsidiary company (Elsie Whiteley Innovation Centre Ltd) which runs our two business centres.
+The directors of EWIC Ltd have commercial skills related to managed workspace and building management/development.
+You can find information on the Companies House website here.